 $^{^{2}}$ GMP-4.1.4 uses the binary algorithm for small inputs, but it turns out that Lehmer's algorithm is faster for numbers up to a few dozen words, so that is what is used in this evaluation.

-Figure 5: Running for large inputs on AMD Duron.
-Both sizes (in words) and running times (in second) are shown in logarithmic scale.
+(in words) and running times (in second) are shown in logarithmic scale.
 The mpn_gcd function is much slower than the subquadratic algorithms, which all look very similar.